 Cost: Prices at Rush Cape Town vary depending on the different activity offerings.
 A one-hour open jump session is priced at R115 (excluding socks) and R110 for a second hour.
 Non-slip trampoline socks are priced at R25 per pair.
 Online booking for slots is recommended on weekends and public holidays.

 Stadium on Main | 104 Main Road | Claremont | Cape Town | +27(0)82 460 5388

-The Rundown: This quaint farm in Wellington invites guests to not only meet these adorable relatives of the llama South-American animals that resemble the llama, but to see how everything from blankets and beanies to scarves and carpets is made from their wool.
+The Rundown: This quaint farm in Wellington invites guests to not only meet these adorable relatives of the South-American animals that resemble the llama, but also to see how everything from blankets and beanies to scarves and carpets is made from the wool.
 One- to two-hour long visits to the farm and mill are by appointment only (for now).